rahildoshi97/materforge/paper/paper.md

   With `simplify: post`, simplification is deferred until all dependent properties have been computed, maximizing numerical accuracy.
   This timing control allows users to balance computational efficiency with numerical accuracy based on their specific simulation requirements.

-- **Inverse Property Computation**: The library can generate inverse piecewise functions, enabling the determination of independent variables from known property values.
+- **Inverse Property Computation**: The library can generate inverse piecewise-linear functions, enabling the determination of independent variables from known property values.
   This capability is essential for energy-based numerical methods and iterative solvers [@voller1987fixed], where temperature is computed via the inverse function of the enthalpy.
   While currently focused on single dependent variables like temperature, the underlying architecture is designed to be extensible toward multiple independent variables (e.g., pressure, shear rate) in the future.
-  The inversion supports linear piecewise segments, either via default linear interpolation or explicit regression, ensuring robust mathematical invertibility.
+  // The inversion supports linear piecewise segments,
+  // either via default linear interpolation or explicit regression,
+  // ensuring robust mathematical invertibility.

 - **Built-in Validation Framework**: A comprehensive validation framework checks YAML configurations for correctness, including composition sums, required fields for pure metals versus alloys, and valid property names.